 - Why do we use fossil fuels rather than other environmentally friendly sources of energy?

-- The possible answer to this question is that we are more familiar with fossil fuels as we utilized it from decades.
+- The possible answer to this question is that we are more familiar with fossil fuels as we utilized them for decades.

 - Fossil fuels are also easily accessible and cost less as compared to other sources.